Regeneration in the Five Towns and South East

 Castleford growth corridor road scheme consultation

-We are asking Castleford residents and business people for their views on its proposals to tackle traffic congestion and help with planned housing and employment growth in the town.
-For more information see the
+We asked Castleford residents and business people for their views on our proposals to tackle traffic congestion and help with planned housing and employment growth in the town.

 The Castleford Master plan will help enable the development of housing and employment land within the Castleford Housing Zone along the Aire River Corridor.
 A Housing Zone